-Easy tomato bruschetta recipe, the authentic Italian appetizer plus lots of toppings ideas!
+How to make easy tomato bruschetta, the authentic Italian appetizer with fresh basil, plus lots of toppings ideas!

 So, what is bruschetta ?